Frequently asked Questions

 Can I use the free mockups for private and commercial projects?

 Mockup World makes sure that each item added to the collection is explicitly described by its author as freely usable in private and commercial contexts.
-However, sometimes the creators may change the license without informing Mockup World – so please double-check before using the mockup in your projects.
+However, sometimes the creators may change the license without informing Mockup World – so please double-check the license on the final download page before using the mockup in your projects.
 It is your responsibility to respect the creator’s wish!

 What is CC (Creative Commons) and how does it work?